apache/apisix-website/blog/en/blog/2024/05/31/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/05/31/cYKGTnFs_may-cover-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
-These include supporting hcv namespace in HashiCorp Vault, and allowing setting headers in introspection request.
+These include supporting the hcv namespace in HashiCorp Vault and allowing setting headers in introspection requests.
 For detailed information, please read the monthly report.
 <!--truncate-->
 ## Introduction